epfl-ada/ada-2021-project-teamphilippe/README.md

 Furthermore, we will see how the sentiments in these subgroups evolves over time.

-## Research Questions
+## Research questions

-We will split our research questions into the four main parts of the project.
+## Subgoals
+To be able to answer our research questions, we defined different subgoals that will help us to make conclusions

 - Exploratory data analysis :
   - Do many quotes miss an author ?